idenfy/CordovaSDK/README.md

 Navigate to the root directory of your Cordova project.
 The rest of this second section will assume you are in the root directory.

-Add **IdenfySdkPlugin folder** to the root of the folder.
+Copy **IdenfySdkPlugin folder** from this repository and add it to the root of your project.
 Run the following command:

 ```shell
 $ cordova plugin add IdenfySdkPlugin
 ```

-If you need to remove plugin, run the following command:
+If you need to remove the plugin, run the following command:
 ```shell
 $ cordova plugin rm com.idenfy.idenfysdkcordovaplugin
 ```

 #### 2.3 Configure IOS project

 `NSCameraUsageDescription' must be provided in the application's 'Info.plist' file: